rjmacc/rjmacc/README.md

 - 👋 Hi, I’m @rjmacc
-- 👀 I’m interested in Sofware Engineering, Artifical Inteelligence & Machine Learning, and Web Development
+- 👀 I’m interested in Sofware Engineering, Artifical Intelligence & Machine Learning, and Web Development
 - 🌱 I’m currently learning Computer Science @ UCI and improving my Python and SQL skills
 - 💞️ I’m looking to collaborate on any projects that align with my interests
 - 📫 Reach me by email @ ryan@macdonell.org